 The cornerstone of the Comprehensive Plan is the Future Land- Use Plan Map.
-This section describes the appropriate land use types within Jersey Future Land Use Plan Map.
+This section describes the appropriate land use types within Jersey over time, to see what has been accomplished, and provide the Village and graphically depicts the ideal locations for such uses on the Future Land Use Plan Map.